smeysu/GTA5-TikTok-Integration/README.md

 # GTA5 TikTok Integration
-GTA5 Plugin to control GTA5 via Webhook events from TikTok Live.
-You need TikFinity (https://tikfinity.zerody.one/) to setup Webhooks on certain events.
+GTA5 Plugin to control GTA5 via Webhook events from TikTok LIVE.
+I recommend [TikFinity](https://tikfinity.zerody.one/) to setup Webhooks on certain events.

 ## Installation
 - Make sure that GTA5 is not running.